 Waw an Namus is located in the Sahara desert of south-central Libya, to the south of the Haruj volcanic field.
 It lies about 250 miles southeast of the oasis city of Sabha.
 Due to its remote location and the ongoing Libyan Civil War, few people actually visit Waw an Namus despite its reputation as one of the most beautiful and fascinating natural attractions in the country.
 Tours can be arranged in the larger cities.

 A common phenomenon in the Sahara is the occurrence of reasonably potable water close to, and at nearly the same elevation as, salt lakes.
-This scarce source of water feeds the lakes and was also used by travellers in the old days.
-Due to the presence of fresh water at this remote volcano, Waw An-Namus was always an important watering point for the caravans en route from Waw Al-Kabir to Rebiana and Al Kufrah oases further southeast in Libya.
+This scarce source of water feeds the lakes and was also used by travelers in the old days.
+Due to the presence of fresh water at this remote volcano, Waw An-Namus was always an important watering point for the caravans an route from Waw Al-Kabir to Rebiana and Al Kufrah oases further southeast in Libya.

 Waw an Namus is an extinct volcanic crater located in one of the remotest destinations in Libya, deep in the Sahara desert almost at its geographic center.
 Waw n-Namus volcanic field is about 4 km wide, surrounded by a 10 to 20 km wide dark-black deposit of ash that stands out starkly against the yellowish desert.